Connect with others who understand.

 Disease-modifying antirheumatic drugs (DMARDs) alter underlying disease by suppressing the immune system to prevent permanent joint damage from PsA.

-“Otelza helped my PsA foot pain, but my stomach couldn’t tolerate it,” shared a member.
+One member said that a DMARD “helped my PsA foot pain, but my stomach couldn’t tolerate it.”

 Biologics

-This class of drugs targets different pathways in the body that create inflammation.
-Types of biologics for psoriasis include:
+Biologic drugs target different pathways in the body that create inflammation.

-Another member saw ankle swelling disappear initially with Stelara, but reported that it didn’t last.
+Another member saw ankle swelling disappear initially with their biologic medication but reported that it didn’t last.

-Yet another member expressed frustration with Cosentyx: “My enthesitis keeps getting worse.
+Yet another member expressed frustration with their biologic: “My enthesitis keeps getting worse.
 That seems to be the general consensus, that none of the meds work — or work very long.”

 Other Treatments for Psoriatic Arthritis

-Members of MyPsoriasisTeam also use several nonprescription treatments to alleviate PsA pain, including ice and topical painkillers, and lifestyle changes to their diet and exercise habits.
+Members of MyPsoriasisTeam also use several nonprescription treatments to ease PsA pain, including ice and topical painkillers, and lifestyle changes to their diet and exercise habits.

 • Topical painkillers — “Icy Hot with lanolin helps my feet.
 The sprays are great for sleeping,” shared one member.

-• Ice — Rolling your feet on a small bottle of frozen water wrapped in a towel or applying ice packs to sore areas can help reduce inflammation in feet joints.
+• Ice — Rolling your feet on a small bottle of frozen water wrapped in a towel or applying ice packs to sore areas can help reduce inflammation in foot joints.

-• Apple cider vinegar — “I soak in 1/2 cup of apple cider vinegar and water (as hot as I can tolerate) every other day for 15 minutes.
+• Apple cider vinegar — “I soak in a half cup of apple cider vinegar and water (as hot as I can tolerate) every other day for 15 minutes.
 It’s an anti-inflammatory that helps soothe my feet,” one member said.

 • Diet and exercise — Adopting a healthy diet and gentle exercise program can help manage symptoms and contribute to overall well-being.
 Members say losing weight helps them keep stress off their joints.
 Slow gentle movement, such as yoga and tai chi, as well as physical therapy, helps build strength, reduce stiffness, and maintain foot mobility.

-Always speak to your doctor before starting any new diet or exercise program.
+Always check with your doctor before starting any new diet or exercise program.

 Protecting Your Feet